AdaptivMCP/AdaptivMCP/docs/SELF_HOSTED_SETUP.md

 The intended audience is:

-- Engineers and operators deploying the server (for example on Render).
+- People deploying the server for themselves (for example on Render).
-- Buyers of the Adaptiv Controller product who need to run their own backend.
+- Individuals and small groups who want to run their own backend.

 The Adaptiv Controller product is the controller configuration and workflows inside ChatGPT.
 This repository is the GitHub MCP server that those controllers talk to.
 You host it yourself and supply your own GitHub credentials; the controller never sees your token directly.